The big-rig delivery marked a new chapter in the Palo Alto native's 21-year pursuit to address homelessness in the Bay Area.

 The organization is projected to produce around 400 homes per year at a minimum for the Bay Area, Bains said.

-As for the homes already delivered, two families who are clients of We Hope will be surprised with them in the next few weeks, with a ribbon-cutting ceremony on the site planned on Valentine's Day.
+As for the homes already delivered, two families who are clients of We Hope will be surprised with them soon, with a ribbon-cutting ceremony on the site planned on Valentine's Day.